frkandris/WP-Print/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-print` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. That's it!
-The "Print" link will automatically appear at the end of your posts and pages.
+3. (Optional) Go to Settings > Print Button to configure which post types should display the print button.

 == Frequently Asked Questions ==

 = Does this plugin require configuration? =

-No, WP Print works right out of the box with no configuration needed.
-Once activated, it automatically adds a "Print" link to all posts and pages.
+The plugin works out of the box with default settings, but you can configure which post types should display the print button by going to Settings > Print Button in your WordPress admin dashboard.

 = Can I customize the appearance of the print link? =